Woodland & River

 Environmental Features

 When first entering the park, you will first see the ball fields and the American Legion post.
 The rest of the park contains with a diversity of plants and wildlife.
 The forest was actively managed in 2013, with the area south of the wooden footbridge highlighted for some of the park’s oldest trees.
 The most remarkable might be the Sugar Maples in this area; the largest of which is approaching 40” in diameter.
-You can find a unique species of tree located here, The American Hornbeam, which characteristics have given the tree several nicknames such as “ironwood” and “musclewood”.
+American hornbeam has interesting physical characteristics giving the tree several nicknames such as ironwood and musclewood.
 Another species of tree found here is the Eastern Hophornbeam, a small tree with brown bark and a shredded appearance.

 The park is also great habitat for vocal birds such as the blue Jay, Black-Capped Chickadee, Brown Creeper, and the Red- and White-Breasted Nuthatches.
 If you make your way to the little river you could find the Woodcock and may find a Grey Fox.
 The area is also home to the small Brown Bat, which can be seen at dusk.
 Steep terraces, created from mass meltwater drainage following the retreat of the glaciers, overlook the Little River watershed.
 The river’s unique loops known as meanders are visible from the western trails, and the clay beds in the valley provided the material for bricks that were used to create the early nineteenth century farmhouse located in the park.